intendantio/intendant/documentation/docs/getting-started.md

 - `port` : define port number of intendant is hosted.
 - `token` : define a random text to encrypt JSON Web Tokens.
-- `connector` : define MYSQL database connection.

-## Database structure

-A MySQL server is required to run intendant.
-You must import sql structure file to import to your database. **  [Download](https://raw.githubusercontent.com/intendantio/intendant/main/template/structure-intendant.sql) **
+- `file` : defines the file name of a sqlite database.